 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

-In the areas with ZOSOs and SOEs, government security forces continued taking biometrics from temporarily detained persons.
-The Office of the Public Defender publicly challenged the government regarding the biometric information collected for persons who were detained but later released.
-They argued that keeping the information and failing to delete it after police released the detained person effectively criminalized persons who subsequently were not charged.
-When reauthorizing SOEs in September, the government agreed to review how and for what duration personally identifiable information is kept, but no concrete proposals were offered.
-Security forces were able to apprehend wide swaths of the population in ZOSOs and SOEs under broad arrest authority.
+In the areas with ZOSOs and SOEs, government security forces took biometrics from temporarily detained persons.
+The Office of the Public Defender and civil society challenged this practice, arguing that keeping the information and failing to delete it after police released the detained person effectively criminalized persons who subsequently were not charged.
+Security forces apprehended wide swaths of the population in ZOSOs and SOEs under broad arrest authority.

 Section 2.
 Respect for Civil Liberties, Including: